 The seasonal cycles are well correlated, with similar timing and magnitude (paired r$^2$ values of TODO: run script when model run finished).

-The maximum ozone column at Melbourne occurs in summer, with a minimum in winter.
+In both observations and model, the maximum ozone column at Melbourne occurs in summer, with a minimum in winter, while

-Macquarie and Davis show the opposite seasonal cycle.
+Macquarie and Davis show the opposite seasonality.

-The model shows more spread than the ozonesondes, although there are daily simulated values for the model while only weekly or less for the ozonesondes.
+The model shows more day-to-day variability than the ozonesondes, although there are daily simulated values for the model while only weekly or less for the ozonesondes.

 \begin{figure}[!htbp]